jgehrcke/timegaps/README.rst

 timegaps
 ========
 Timegaps sorts a set of items into *rejected* and *accepted* ones, based on the age of each item and user-given time categorization rules.
-Timegaps is a command line utility for Unix-like systems and Windows.
+Timegaps is a Python-based command line utility for Unix-like systems and Windows.

 Timegaps allows for thinning out a collection of items, whereas the "time gaps" between accepted items become larger with increasing age of items.
 This is useful for keeping backups logarithmically distributed in time, e.g. one for each of the last 24 hours, one for each of the last 30 days, one for each of the last 8 weeks, and so on.